ubuntu-robotics/ros-snaps-examples/content_sharing_humble_core22/README.md

 # ROS 2 Humble content-sharing talker/listener

 This example launches the ROS 2 `demo_nodes_cpp` talker/listener using
-Snapcraft's ROS 2 content-sharing extension for Humble.
+snapcraft's ROS 2 content-sharing extension for Humble.

 ## How to generate the snap
 - `cd snap`
-- `snapcraft`
+- `snapcraft pack`

 ## How to install the snap
 - `sudo snap install ros2-humble-cs-talker-listener_*.snap --dangerous`